 What is motivation

 Motivation can be defined as a psychological construct that acts as a stimulus for action towards a desired goal.
-Motivation is necessary to initiate and to sustain a certain behaviour.
+Motivation is necessary to initiate and to sustain a certain behavior.

 It can be divided into two different categories: intrinsic and extrinsic motivation.

 - Extrinsic motivation refers to doing something because it leads to a separable outcome.
-The motivation or reason to act that arises from the offering of attractive environmental incentives and the consequences that are separable from the activity itself, such as the offering of money, points, or a food reward (Deci, Koestner, & Ryan, 1999; Ryan & Deci, 2017).
+The motivation or reason to act that arises from offering attractive environmental incentives and the consequences that are separable from the activity itself, such as offering money, points or a food reward (Deci, Koestner, & Ryan, 1999; Ryan & Deci, 2017).

-- Instrinsic motivation refers to doing something because it is inherently interesting or enjoyable, it is required to stretch and extend one’s capacity.
-It is a naturally occurring inclination toward spontaneous interest when someone is discovering new information, learning something new (curiosity satisfaction) and developing and extending existing capacities, mastering an optimal level of challenge.
+- Intrinsic motivation refers to doing something because it is inherently interesting or enjoyable; it is required to stretch and extend one’s capacity.
+It is a naturally occurring inclination toward spontaneous interest when someone is discovering new information, learning something new (curiosity satisfaction) as well as developing and extending existing capacities; mastering an optimal level of challenge.